mikefromd/Vizzie_Introduction/README.md

 When you search images on Google, enter you search terms, select `Images` and then click on `Tools`, select `Usage Rights`.

 When on Youtube, enter your search terms, open the `Filters` section and find the license link.
-[This video](https://youtu.be/b7UZELEunow?feature=shared) shows you how to find content under the Creative Commons license in more detail.
+This video by the [Langara Library CC-BY](https://youtu.be/b7UZELEunow?feature=shared) shows you how to find content under the Creative Commons license in more detail.

 When on Vimeo, enter your search terms, open the `Filters` section and find the license link.
-[This video](https://youtu.be/lID2eDz4j0g?feature=shared) shows you how to find content under the Creative Commons license in more detail.
+This video by the [Langara Library CC-BY](https://youtu.be/lID2eDz4j0g?feature=shared) shows you how to find content under the Creative Commons license in more detail.

 ## Some things to try out